jennypeng/AmigaChat/README.md

 AmigaChat
 =========

-Amiga themed real time chat for retro fun using Express, Jade and NodeJS.
+Amiga themed real time chat for retro fun using Express, Jade, Socket.IO and NodeJS.
 ![screenshot](/screenshot.png)

 To do: